nathan-tranquilla/magnoliacoasts/src/data/collectionsPackages/luxury.md

       - option to purchase more
       - includes family members
       - outfits, props & sets included
-      - in studio or park
+      - in studio or outdoors
   6+ Month Milestone:
     metadata:
       - (worth $400)